OHI-Science/bhi-1.0-archive/baltic2015/prep/CS/cs_prep.md

 -   field description:

 0 = no observations 1 = present before year 1995 or in 1995 2 = present after year 1995 3 = present before and after year 1995

+Also added one more factor: carbon storage capacity among different regions (from Emilia Röhr, Åbo University. *Röhr et al. 2016*). - for the BHI region 1-3 we use a carbon storage potential of: 4862 ( g C m^-2) - for all others BHI regions where seagrass is growing we use: 578 ( g C m^-2)

+These regions have been identified to be unsuitable for eelgrass growth and thus have status of NA: - 12, 15, 17, 19, 21, 22, 23, 24, 37, 38, 39, 40, 41, 42

+**Trend** Trend will be NA for all regions.

 ``` r
 ####### CS shapefile #############